timwilson/archery-age-division-calculator/README.md

 ## Instructions
 Please consult the `demo-form.html` file for a basic example of building a form that uses the date calculations in the `js/alculate-age-divisons.js` file.
-You'll need to make sure assign the appropriate `id` fields so the script will be able to insert the proper values into the output table.
+You'll need to make sure to assign the appropriate `id` fields so the script will be able to insert the proper values into the output table.